jbMVS/Buttonsweeper/README.md

 # Buttonsweeper
-A mine game, in PowerShell
+A mine game, in PowerShell.